dinovski/histomx/README.md

 **Generate a HistoMx report for a single RCC file**

 R must be installed on your machine.
-You can dowload it here:
+You can download it here:
 https://cran.r-project.org/bin/macosx/

 1. Open the 'Terminal' application on your computer.